mind/wheels/README.md

 # TensorFlow Optimized Wheels

 Custom builds for TensorFlow with platform optimizations, including SSE, AVX and FMA.
-If you've seen messages like the following, you've come to the right place.
+If you are seeing messages like the following with the stock `pip install tensorflow`, you've come to the right place.

 ```
 The TensorFlow library wasn't compiled to use AVX instructions, but these are available on your machine and could speed up CPU computations.